Netflix/falcor/starter/how-does-falcor-work.md

 /model.json?method=get&paths=[["user","name"],["user","location","city"],["user","location","address"]]
 ~~~

-Note that rather than retrieve data from multiple endpoints, all of the data as a single JSON resource.
-This allows the client can retrieve all of the data it needs in a single HTTP request.
+Note that rather than retrieve data from multiple endpoints, it retrieves all of the data as a single JSON resource.
+This allows the client to get all the data it needs in a single HTTP request.

 The Application Server responds with the requested subset of the virtual JSON resource containing only the requested values.